Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 Higher level of care: inpatient/residential/PHP/IOP needs, detox, daily-contact needs

-Primary OCD need is structured ERP: I’m a fit for intrusive thoughts + mild–moderate OCD-spectrum when ERP is not primary; if ERP is primary, I refer to an ERP specialist (coordination available)
+Primary OCD need is structured ERP: I'm a fit for intrusive thoughts and mild to moderate OCD-spectrum when ERP is not primary; if ERP is primary, I refer to an ERP specialist (coordination available)

 Eating disorder care: active eating disorder requiring specialized ED treatment/IOP/PHP